ShinySpiderdude/hadoopexam/README.txt

 ----------------------------------------------------
 I will first humbly admit that i did not find a solution that was both elegant and fast.
 I have found an elegant solution, but it was very slow.
-The solution i've found seems to run in a feasible time (relatively) although it is not exactly elegant so i ask you to bear with me while i try my best to explain.
+The solution i did come up with seems to run in a feasible time (relatively) although it is not exactly elegant so i ask you to bear with me while i try my best to explain.

-Basically, i am going to leverage the fact that there is a small number of possible tags for every single site X and that i am only looking for top N similarities in order to keep calculations to a minimum.
+Basically, i am going to leverage 2 facts:
+1. That there is a small number of possible tags for every single site X
+2. That i am only looking for top N similarities
+These facts together will help me reduce the amount of needed operations significantly

-The solution is made out of 4 phases, each phase is consists of a mapper and a reducer.
+The solution is made out of 4 phases, each phase consists of a mapper and a reducer.
 For easy orientation there is a class per mapper/reducer and their name is PhaseXMapper/Reducer

 Phase 1: